asu-ke-web-services/gios-vagrant/README.md

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads), [Vagrant](http://www.vagrantup.com/downloads.html) on your machine if not installed before.

+   * If you are using ubuntu you can use install_vb_vagrant.sh which installs above 3 packages for you.

+  `Example: sudo bash install_vb_vagrant.sh`

 2. Run below command in the directory you want to setup.

   `vagrant int chasethenag420/gios`